yhirose/cpp-httplib/README.md

 - w/ SSL:            100%
 - w/ IOCP + SSL         ?

-*I think it only fails the tests with IOCP support because the client can't connect for some reason.
+* !!!IOCP server is not stable under load.
+I think the fix is simple.!!!
+I think it only fails the tests with IOCP support because the client can't connect for some reason.
 A simple browser test of the IOCP server shows that it is working.
 IOCP should be considered experimental and highly unreliable for the reason that it is barely tested at all. **The issue with the client connecting may be related to not using a WSA call on the client to connect...
 I think I remember reading something about that.
 Seems quite odd... will work on it.

 If I can pass most tests somehow I will do a Linux epoll implementation!